Thursday, April 30, 2015

 The Canon of Proper Human Relations

-These are questions with which human beings have been wrestling for an age, and yet it seems we never get any closer to the truth, judging by some of the practical choices we routinely make pursuant to the ostensible goal of living properly among and amid our fellows.
+These are questions with which human beings have been wrestling for an age, and yet it seems we never get any closer to the truth, judging by some of the practical choices we routinely make pursuant to the putative goal of living properly among and amid our fellows.
 Is this because the answers are too difficult for us to understand?
 I say no. The answers are surprisingly simple and, in fact, arrived upon through the most direct and intuitively obvious logic imaginable.

 "All men are equally endowed with life"